Photo by Christopher Chan on Flickr.

 After several bloody and bruised faces, we made the difficult decision to put a helmet with face guard on our boy.
 Even with his helmet, he is still not safe on stairs, which pose a real risk to his life and limb.

-Martin attends an amazing preschool, St, Columba’s Nursery School in Tenleytown, whose teachers unflinchingly provide him any accommodation needed to keep him safe and help him learn with the other children.
+M. attends an amazing preschool, St. Columba’s Nursery School in Tenleytown, whose teachers unflinchingly provide him any accommodation needed to keep him safe and help him learn with the other children.
 They go far beyond what the law requires.

 This past year, we asked DC Public Schools (DCPS) for an Individual Education Plan (IEP) ahead of his entrance into kindergarten this fall.